chef/supermarket/docs/CONFIGURING.md

   artifacts.
 * `S3_ACCESS_KEY_ID` and `S3_SECRET_ACCESS_KEY` are the keys required to put files in the above bucket.
+* `S3_URLS_EXPIRE` is used if you want to use expiring urls for your cookbook artifacts when someone downloads them.
+* `S3_PRIVATE_OBJECTS` is used if you want to set permissions on your cookbook artifacts as 'private'.
+Note that this will set this ACL as private on your cookbook object itself, which may conflict with a bucket policy if you use one on your bucket.
+If you wish to use a bucket policy, rather than an object policy, leave this variable as nil.
 * `CDN_URL` Used to configure a CDN URL for use with Paperclip.
 Downloads will be aliased with this URL, something like `static.chef.io`.
 * `FIERI_URL` is the URL Supermarket will `POST` to for Cookbook evaluation when a cookbook is shared